Nutanix-APJ/NHT/Volumes/volumes.rst

 Create a Volume Group in Prism:
-Go back to Prism UI, navigate to the Storage Dashboard, click “+ Volume Group” to create a new Volume Group, in the Volume Group Window give the volume group a name, add a new disk and leave the default of “Allocate On Container” selected and the default container selected, and input a size for the disk of 60 and click Add.
+Go back to Prism UI, navigate to the Storage Dashboard, click “+ Volume Group” to create a new Volume Group, in the Volume Group Window give the volume group a name "mywindowsvg", add a new disk and select default container, input a size for the disk of 60 and click Add.

 9. Click Save.